The Cork Museum: History

 In 1972, archaeologist Miquel Oliva and local researchers Joan Badia and Albert Recasens founded the Palafrugell Museum.
 At the beginning of the 1980s, the museum was divided to create the current Palafrugell archive, including a new monographic specialization on the cork industry.

 In 1986, the first conservative square was created.
 In 1989, the Palafrugell Cork Museum became part of the National Museum of Science and Technology of Catalonia (mNACTEC).
-In 1991, the first permanent exhibition spaces were opened at the Tarongeta street building.
+In 1991, the first permanent exhibition spaces were opened at the Tarongeta Street building.

 On June 29, 2012 the Palafrugell Cork Museum opened a new headquarters in the modernist cork factory of Can Mario.
-It was now the largest cork museum in the world.
+It became the largest cork museum in the world.

 Other spaces

-The Cork Museum also manages the Centre d'Interpretació del Dipòsit Modernista de Can Mario and the Conjunt Monumental de Sant Sebastià de la Guardia.
+The Cork Museum also manages the Centre d'Interpretació del Dipòsit Modernista de Can Mario and the Conjunt Monumental de Sant Sebastià de la Guarda.

 The Centre d'Interpretació del Dipòsit Modernista de Can Mario shows how that facility regulated the water supply and water pressure in the Can Mario cork factory.
 It is a Bé Cultural d'Interès Nacional - BCIN (cultural heritage of national interest) in Spain.

 The Conjunt Monumental de Sant Sebastià de la Guarda is an historic site with a watchtower, an 18th-century hermitage and a 19th-century lighthouse.

 The Cork Museum offers guided tours, educational activities and visits to both facilities.

 Documentation center

-The Cork Museum has a collection of 6,200 object.
-It is also an important cork documentation center, that has received more than 2.000 inquires.
+The Cork Museum has a collection of 6,200 objects.
+It is also an important cork documentation center, that has received more than 2.000 inquiries.